hamishcoleman/arduino_cardreader/README.md

 will repeat for as long as the card is held up - this may change to avoid repeating identical values in the future.

-The card tag is prefixed with the detected card type to keep the (sometimes quite small) ID name space separate for each type of RFID hardware.
-Currently, this card type is an internal PN532 identifier, which probably needs to change.
+The card tag is prefixed with the name of the card type to keep the (sometimes quite small) ID name space separate for each type of RFID hardware.

 ### Message "rawtag="